-I am a computer science Ph.D. student at Purdue University, currently under the advisory of Prof. Elisa Bertino.
-My research is at the intersection of cyber security and AI.
-Prior to that, I was a research assistant at UCalgary and Telus.
-I worked with Prof. Reihaneh Safavi-Naini to build distributed authorization systems that help domain experts explore and address complex authorization scenarios in DevOps and smart homes.
-I obtained my MSc degree in computer science from the University of Calgary under the advisory of Prof. Reihaneh Safavi-Naini.
+I am a computer science Ph.D. student at Purdue University under the advisory of Prof. Elisa Bertino, focusing on cybersecurity and machine learning.
+My current research delves into general zero-shot learning and domain adaptation, collaborating with IBM.
+I'm also exploring GenAI methodologies for malware generation.
+I spent the summer 2023 at Cisco Research, where I applied graph neural networks to predict malware binaries using control flow graphs.
+Previously, during the summer of 2022, I worked at Aviatrix, employing machine learning techniques for traffic analysis.
+Prior to Purdue, I was a research assistant at UCalgary and Telus where I worked on designing distributed authorization systems that help domain experts explore and address complex authorization scenarios in DevOps and smart homes.
+I obtained my MSc degree in computer science from the University of Calgary under the advisory of Prof. Reihaneh Safavi-Naini .

 We designed and implemented a full-blown Modbus protocol running over QUIC.
 QUIC transport eliminates the head-of-line blocking issues inherent with TCP and provides lower-latency connection establishment than TCP/TLS.
 Our implementation is based on pymodbus and aioquic.
 We evaluated the connection latency for QUIC and TCP/TLS on a mininet virtual network, where we can easily change the network conditions (delay, percentages of packet loss).